followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/5 Series Types/BarSeries/selectionMode.md

 * **none**
 The series does not react to selection.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
 Note that although this enum accepts more values, only the listed ones can be applied to a bar series.

 #####See Also#####
 - [selectionStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Series_Types/BarSeries/selectionStyle/)